 Keynoter Mike Boland of BIA/Kelsey will explain how "LODE" (the Local On Demand Economy, or the "Uber-ification" of services) redefines local business and how that can help local media.

 "LODE is dominating tech headlines and VC funding, not to mention our own coverage," reports Boland.
 "But what does it mean for existing local media companies and to BIA/Kelsey's decades-long sphere of local influence?
 It's a key question considering that LODE could displace local marketing to some degree."
 He sees opportunities for local media companies and will share intelligence in Austin.

 Advance's Strategy: Randy Siegel, president of Advance Local, and Pam Siddall, president of Advance Central Services, will share the key lessons learned in the past four years from Advance Local's bold digital-first, reduced print frequency approach to its local news operations.

 New Business Model Spotlight: Tim Griggs, publisher of Texas Tribune, will discuss how the Tribune, in just five years, has gained a reputation as a national model for non-profit news.
 Using a diversified revenue portfolio that funds the work of a growing and respected newsroom, there are lessons for non-profit operations here.

 Innovation Unlocks New Opportunities: Julie Austin of Creative Innovation Group will discuss the wisdom of integrating innovative thinking in your business and your personal life, and will share practical approaches to achieve this.

 This award will honor the media operation that has demonstrated success in navigating the transformation of the media industry, specifically in terms of digital transformation, audience development, diversifying revenue and applying innovative sales and marketing approaches.
-Details will be announced soon, with entries due no later than Jan.
-7, 2016.
+Download an entry form (deadline is Jan.
+7)